Exercise Science Degree and Career Options

 What are your degree options in exercise science?

 You can study exercise science at the undergraduate and graduate levels and earn an associate’s, bachelor’s, master’s or doctorate degree.
-Keep in mind, while higher education is not required for some fitness-related job roles, such as personal trainer, getting a degree will greatly strengthen your resume and possibly help you secure more advanced roles and higher-paying job opportunities.
+Keep in mind, while higher education is not required for some fitness-related job roles, such as personal trainer, getting a degree will greatly strengthen your resume and possibly help you secure more advanced roles and higher pay.